Why Infertility Is So Hard Emotionally

 And yes — that part is hard.
 But it’s likely not the hardest.
 The hardest part of infertility is the emotional struggle.

-Infertility is emotionally hard because it unfolds over time, with no end in sight, while the rest of life keeps moving.
+Infertility is emotionally hard because it unfolds over time, with no end in sight, while the rest of life keeps moving - infertility almost starts to feel like your whole personality.
 Months turn into years.
 Decisions stack instead of resolving.
 And the emotional work never really shuts off.

 Many people navigating infertility are functioning well on the outside.
 Working.
 Showing up, making plans, taking vacations.
 Celebrating holidays and going to weddings.
 Life may even look great.